rosh-8/lumor-ui/README.md

 # Vision

-lumor-ui is not a full design system.
-It’s an interface bridge that helps engineers:
+lumen-ui is an interface bridge that helps engineers:

 Ensure every UI behavior has a signal (keyboard, focus, screen reader)